ramsshreya/assignment_27092019/README.txt

 20. As the bootstrap framework is used and also any inline js/css used is designed to make sure to have a Responsive design, to support multibrowser.

+21. We should be using only the minified version for prod deployment for size consideration.

 -----------------------------------------------------------------------------------------------------------------------------------------------

 Note: